Actor-Critic Model Predictive Control: Differentiable Optimization meets Reinforcement Learning for Agile Flight: Discussion and Conclusion

+Another key limitation is the scalability of the optimization block.
+The differentiable MPC~\cite{amos2018differentiable} solver used in this work is based on iterative LQR, which scales cubically with the state and input dimensions, and linearly with the horizon length.
+As a result, control of high-dimensional, more complex systems or use of longer horizons may become impractical for real-time deployment. \revi{While all experiments in this work are conducted using a quadrotor platform with moderate dimensionality, training and deploying and extending our AC-MPC framework to more complex, high-dimensional robotic systems represents a promising direction for future research.
+Such extensions would also motivate the development of more efficient differentiable solvers to further reduce training and inference times.}

+Furthermore, AC-MPC assumes that the system dynamics can be expressed as an analytical formulation, and that they are differentiable, since gradients must be propagated through the MPC solver during training.
+This restricts the applicability of our method to systems with known, differentiable dynamics expressed in closed form.
+In the absence of such models, the core assumptions needed to compute gradients through the solver no longer apply.

+We believe that successfully tackling these challenges would unlock the demonstrated benefits of AC-MPC for a much wider range of real-world robotic applications, significantly broadening the impact of this architecture.

+A final point of discussion is the distinction between AC-MPC and standard MBRL methods.
+First, standard MBRL is designed for scenarios where dynamics are unknown and must be learned from data, whereas the AC-MPC framework assumes access to a known, analytical dynamics model as a key component of its differentiable MPC module.
+Second, most state-of-the-art MBRL methods are off-policy, leveraging a replay buffer for improved sample efficiency.
+A third key difference lies in reward design.
+AC-MPC benefits from the flexibility to learn from any high-level reward signal, irrespective of its shape or differentiability.
+In contrast, MBRL methods that rely on planning through the model, particularly those using gradient-based techniques, often require more carefully structured or differentiable reward functions to ensure stability and enable effective planning.

+In our work we show that our approach enhances an on-policy algorithm (PPO) by integrating an optimization-based prior from MPC.
+Given this, our approach is best understood as a method to improve the properties of an on-policy algorithm, and the most sensible comparisons are against the components it seeks to integrate: the pure model-free approach (AC-MLP) and the classic optimization-based controller (MPC).
+This allows for a clear demonstration of the value added by our hybrid architecture.

-We believe that our method represents an important step in the direction of generalizability and robustness in RL.
-The proposed method demonstrates that modular solutions, which combine the advantages of learning-centric and model-based approaches, are becoming increasingly promising.
+\revi{While our results focus on agile quadrotor flight, we believe that the proposed method represents an important step in the direction of generalizability and out of distribution behaviour in RL.} The proposed method demonstrates that modular solutions, which combine the advantages of learning-centric and model-based approaches, are becoming increasingly promising.
 Our approach potentially paves the way for the development of more robust RL-based systems, contributing positively towards the broader goal of advancing AI for real-world robotics applications.